The Yellowstone High

 Mac looked at Pam.
 Then froze.

 The woman giggled.
 “That’s the least of our problems.
 You know they nuked Russia, right?
 We got irradiated clouds coming."
 She looked at the restaurant again, then back at them.
 "And those won't help."

 With that, the woman with the shotgun faced the diner.
 She seemed to be the leader.
 The man followed suit.

 Mac was watching the driver of the station wagon.
 He had been standing beside the woman.
 A gun had materialized in his hand.
 He was holding it down to his side, looking from the diner to Mac and tapping the handgun against his thigh.

 Mac nodded, still keeping his gun just out of sight.
 He pointed at the diner with his other hand.
-“Good fixins,” he said.
+“Good food,” he said.

 The shotgun woman was now walking toward the diner.
 Trying to appear as casual as she could, with a shotgun at her side.
-She was wiping her nose with the back of her hand and glancing back at them.
+She was wiping her nose with the back of her hand still, and glancing back at them.

-Pam looked over at Mac.
+Pam looked at Mac, nodded.
+Now.
 The shotgun woman was thinking things through.
-She has some reservations, but let it go.
+She obviously had some reservations.

 “Only bullets,” she said.
 Mac raised his gun, pointed it at the diner.

 The man frowned.
 “Maybe we’ll just see about that.”

 But no shots came.
 Instead they could see the woman with the shotgun, still facing the diner.
 Slowly walking inside.
 The two others ducked out of the station wagon and started to rush toward the front door of the diner.
 They took positions on either side.
 Both had rifles.

 Mac and Pam took the first curve at speed, tires protesting.
 They lost sight of the group at the diner and breathed a sigh of relief.
 As they rounded another upward curve, they could see the diner again.
 Things had changed.

 “Close call,” Mac said.

 “What are they gonna do when they realize that the diner is empty and there's a dead woman inside?”
 Pam asked.

 Pam paused.
 “And we have food and water.”